lgierth/promise.rb/README.md

 end
 ```

-## License
+## Unlicense

-Hatetepe is licensed under the [MIT License](http://opensource.org/licenses/MIT).
-See LICENSE.txt for details.
+promise.rb is free and unencumbered public domain software.
+For more
+information, see [unlicense.org](http://unlicense.org/) or the accompanying
+UNLICENSE file.

 ## Contributing